rivari22/spotify_rivari/README.md

+## NOTES: THIS APP ONLY WORK (Can play song) WITH SPOTIFY PREMIUM, PLEASE USE PREMIUM ACC

+# HOW to run:
+1. clone this project
+2. yarn install
+3. copy .env example -> .env
+4. fill client id and secret with your account
+6. Register redirect uri at dashboard developer spotify
+5. you can check this https://developer.spotify.com/documentation/web-api/quick-start/ (client id and secret id)

+# Requirement:
+1. node js (recommended v14)
+2. yarn (recommended v1.22.11)
+3. client id and secret id developer spotify

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).